Otaymh/Otaymh/README.md

 ![3853c270-285d-497f-8d40-04dba5c78213](https://github.com/Otaymh/Otaymh/assets/142498123/da3cbc75-0633-48a1-a39f-6b58181dca07)

- I am a third-year data science student aiming to become a proficient and professional data scientist.
+ I am a data science student in my senior year aiming to become a proficient and professional data scientist.
 I am confident in my ability to generate interesting and memorable ideas, and I look forward to contributing to impactful projects.

  ### 🔭 current work